Gender Odyssey offers specialized programming for youth (ages 13-18) and young adults (ages 19-22).

 That’s a Wrap: Closing Activity

-Every year it feels like this transtastic weekend has just started and now it’s ending.
-Are there topics we haven’t discussed yet, or things you want to explore a bit more?
+Every year it feels like this transtastic weekend has just started and now it’s coming to a close.
 Want to connect one more time before heading back home?
 This session is an opportunity to ask questions and discuss any final topics before the conference wraps up.
-We’ll have mentors on hand to answer questions and facilitate discussions.
-We’ll share conference memories, make some mementos to take home, exchange contact info, and finish eating any leftover
+We’ll share our favorite conference memories and find out what you are going to take away from this experience.
+Then we’ll exchange contact info and finish eating any leftover